 On an open sore, sponge the sore and area around it with saline solution and cover it with a soothing ointment or cream.
 Many people like creams or lotions with calendula or aloe vera.
 Purple gentian spray may also be used.
-You may choose to use something with an antibiotic in it.
+Please consult your veterinarian for the most appropriate recommendation for your horse.
 The main goal is to keep the area clean and the skin in good condition.
-Diaper or zinc oxide cream can also help heal and soothe.
+Diaper or zinc oxide cream can also help to heal and soothe.

 Galls or sores that appear as a swelling under the skin can be left.
 Whether open or closed, no equipment should be placed over the area until it is healed.
 It will be uncomfortable for your horse to wear a girth, harness, or saddle over an area that is already sore.
 (Your horse may express its discomfort by behaving badly.)

 Keep your tack clean.
-A build-up of sweat and grit may irritate a horse's skin causing a sore.
-If you're trail riding, twigs, burrs, seeds or other foreign objects can get caught between the horse and its tack.
-Leather and string girths or cinches can become stiff with age and cause rubbing or pinching, so check the condition of your tack.
+A build-up of sweat and grit may irritate a horse's skin and cause a sore.
+If you're trail riding, twigs, burrs, seeds, or other foreign objects can get caught between the horse and its tack.
+Leather and string girths or cinches can become stiff with age and cause uneven rubbing or pinching, so check the condition of your tack regularly.

 Grooming is very important to prevent sores.
-For example, if your horse 'pecks' at their chest area to bite at flies, they will cover the area between their front legs with saliva and chewed hay bits.
-You have to clean this area carefully so there is no chance the dirt will cause a sore.
-Since the dirt can come encrusted use water and a sponge to wash the area before tacking up and put on a spritz of grooming spray to make the job easier next time.
+For example, if your horse 'pecks' at their chest area to bite at flies, they may cover the area between their front legs with saliva and chewed hay bits.
+You have to clean this area carefully so there is no chance the dirt will buildup and potentially cause a sore.
+As dirt can become encrusted, use water and a sponge to wash the area before tacking up and put on a spritz of grooming spray to make the job easier next time.